3- Simple and compound interest part 1.

 values estimated by the compound interest.

-The FV function requires the interest rate, n per, the number of periods, in our case 3 periods, we are estimating in a yearly rate., also it requires the present value, to be included but in a negative sign.
+The FV function requires the interest rate, n per, the number of periods, in our case 3 periods, which we are estimating in a yearly rate.
+It also requires the present value, which is included but with a negative sign.

 This is the Excel sheet used to estimate the compound interest values by using the function FV.

-As we can see, after the one-year value is =D5 which is the principal value, placed at cell D5, open bracket, inside1+, then another bracket (interest a number of years))
+As we can see, after the one-year value is =D5 which is the principal value, placed at cell D5, open bracket, inside1+, then another bracket (interest several years))

 The next post title is compound interest part 2.

-Engineering Economy Applying Theory to Practice is a good reference.
+Engineering Economy Applying Theory to Practice is A good referance.